Develop a new reality.

 Industrial-grade, sub-degree accuracy integrated 100 Hz stereo eye tracking delivering unmatched accuracy and precision across real and virtual environments, even when wearing glasses or contact lenses.

-An active IR sensor system consisting of 2 wide-angle cameras, LEDs and structured light.
+An active IR sensor system consisting of 2 wide-angle cameras and LEDs.
 The depth system is synchronized with video-pass-through to provide low latency and a robust depth map.

 10 m active optical Thunderbolt cable